1. Udder Changes

 A note on the photos below.
 The Jan 1 photo is after little man (her baby) nursed.
 He was born in the night and when we peeked out the window about 7am, he was curled up sleeping, dry and full.
 So that is a post-milking photo. 🙂

 Many people may ask about “the pins”.
 First, you need to know what they are!
+Pins are a part of a cow’s hips.
 Basically, “hooks” are the FRONT (closer to head of animal) part of the hips and “pins” are the BACK (closer to tail) part of hips.

 Okay, so now, why are “pins” important?
-Well, several hours (less than 24) before a cow calves, the pins will “drop” which means they will loosen up substantially in preparation for calving.
-Again, basically that means she’s getting ready to be able to push a 50-100 pound calf out her rear end!
+Well, 12-24 hours before a cow calves, the pins will change in preparation for calving so that a cow can push a 50-100 pound calf out.